-• All teachers and other professionals in their summative year will receive a peer observation

-- All Peer Observers will complete the state developed training once every three (3) years - All required peer observations must be documented in the state approved technology platform - Building principals in collaboration with the superintendent designee will pair peer observers with peer evaluatees.
+- All teachers and other professionals in their summative year will receive a peer observation - All Peer Observers will complete the state developed training once every three (3) years - All required peer observations must be documented in the state approved technology platform - Building principals in collaboration with the superintendent designee will pair peer observers with peer evaluatees.
 All teachers and other professionals in their summative year will be included in the pool to be partnered together.
+Peer observers will be selected from the pool of teachers that have completed the peer observation modules and that are in their summative year.